Emile Hirsch: Music

 On October 25, 2019, Hirsch released his first album under Hirsch called Mnemonic.
 Two of its songs, "Tooth Fairy" and "Angels Will", were selected to be on the New Alt playlist on Spotify.
 KROQ DJ Megan Holiday also picked Mnemonic as one of her favorite albums of the year.
 After that album's release, Hirsch released the single "American Dreamin'", and on 2/14 released his new single "Casual Animal."

 Hirsch has released five singles, starting with "Remember Days When," (which he co-wrote with Foster The People's Mark Foster) and "Hard Hearts".
 He released "Prisoners" and "The Same Different" and then "Favors".
 Both "Prisoners" and "Favors" were both put on Spotify's New Noise Playlist.
 "Favors" was also put on multiple playlists on Deezer, including #3 placement on "Seleccíon Editorial Mexico y Central America," one of Deezer's biggest playlists worldwide, with 6.7 million followers.

 After releasing more singles over the course of a year, Hirsch released his second album called Denihilism on March 12, 2021.

 Personal life

-Hirsch is of German Jewish, English, and Scots-Irish ancestry.
-He resides in Los Angeles.
+Hirsch resides in Los Angeles.
 He has a son born in October 2013.
 His relationship with his son's mother ended before the birth of their child.

 Assault charge

-On February 12, 2015, Hirsch was charged with aggravated assault after attacking and attempting to strangle a female Paramount Pictures executive with his bare hands on January 25, 2015, at Tao Nightclub in Park City, Utah.
+In 2015 Hirsch was charged with aggravated assault after attacking and attempting to strangle a female Paramount Pictures executive with his bare hands at a nightclub in Park City, Utah.
 Hirsch claimed he did not remember what had happened as the event happened when he was taking stimulants while inebriated.
-On August 17, 2015, he pleaded guilty to misdemeanor assault and was sentenced to 15 days in jail.
-He was also fined $4,750, received 90 days of probation, and was ordered to undergo 50 hours of community service.
-Hirsch entered a rehab facility following the assault.
+He pleaded guilty to misdemeanor assault and was sentenced to 15 days in jail.
+He was also fined $4,750, received 90 days of probation, and was ordered to perform 50 hours of community service.
+Hirsch entered a rehabilitation facility following the assault.